Rethinking Patch Dependence for Masked Autoencoders: Experiments

 \subsection{Ablations}

-\textbf{Cross-Attention vs Self-Attention.} As summarized in \cref{tab:cross-self-results}, CrossMAE that uses a cross-attention-only decoder has better downstream performance than vanilla MAE, which is consistent with the primary observations in Sec.~\ref{ssec:main_imagenet}.
-We further show that applying both cross-attention and self-attention together does not lead to additional benefits in terms of fine-tuning performance compared to using cross-attention only.
-This suggests that using only cross-attention is sufficient for learning good representations.
+\textbf{Cross-Attention vs Self-Attention.} As shown in \cref{tab:cross-self-results}, CrossMAE, with its cross-attention-only decoder, outperforms vanilla MAE in downstream tasks as noted in \cref{ssec:main_imagenet}.
+Additionally, combining cross-attention with self-attention does not enhance fine-tuning performance, indicating that cross-attention alone is adequate for effective representation learning.

-\textbf{Mask Ratio and Prediction Ratio.} We ablate over a range of mask ratio (\ie, the ratio of mask tokens to all tokens) and the prediction ratio (\ie, the ratio of reconstructed tokens to all tokens) in \cref{tab:ablation-mask-ratio} and \cref{tab:ablation-keep-mask-ratio}.
-We observe that our method is not sensitive to varying masked tokens.
-Furthermore, although predicting the reconstructions from all the mask tokens leads to the best pre-trained model, the difference between full prediction and partial reconstruction is marginal.
-Specifically, CrossMAE can be trained to reconstruct as few as 15\% of the tokens in the decoder rather than 100\% of the tokens as required by the vanilla MAE baseline, yet achieving similar downstream finetuning performance.
-This result suggests that a good representation can be learned by reconstructing only part of an image.
+\textbf{Mask Ratio and Prediction Ratio.} In our experiments with different mask and prediction ratios (\ie, the ratio of mask tokens to all tokens and the ratio of reconstructed tokens to all tokens, respectively) (see \cref{tab:ablation-mask-ratio} and \cref{tab:ablation-keep-mask-ratio}), we found that our method's performance is not significantly affected by variations in the number of masked tokens.
+Notably, CrossMAE effectively learns representations by reconstructing as few as 15\% of tokens, compared to the 100\% required by vanilla MAE, with minimal impact on downstream fine-tuning performance, which shows that partial reconstruction is sufficient for effective representation learning.

-\textbf{Inter-block Attention.} We also vary the number of encoder feature maps that are fused with our inter-block attention as an ablation.
-In addition to simply taking the feature from the last encoder block (\ie, using only one feature map) and all encoder blocks (\ie, using all 12 feature maps), we uniformly select feature maps to be fused in terms of their encoder block index.
-As shown in \cref{tab:ablation-wfm}, using only the last feature map leads to a minor degradation of performance compared to using all feature maps.
-Furthermore, adding even a subset of feature maps boosts the performance of CrossMAE, with the best performance reached when 6 feature maps are fused.
-This indicates that CrossMAE does not require all feature maps to obtain its optimal performance, which further justifies the efficiency of CrossMAE.
+\textbf{Inter-block Attention.} Our ablation study, detailed in \cref{tab:ablation-wfm}, explored the impact of varying the number of encoder feature maps in our inter-block attention mechanism.
+We found that using only the last feature map slightly lowers performance compared to using all 12.
+However, even a partial selection of feature maps improves CrossMAE's performance, with the best results obtained using 6 feature maps.
+This indicates that CrossMAE does not require all features for optimal performance.